Comparative Analysis of KYC Requirements on Top Exchanges

 Frequently Asked Questions

 Why do exchanges require KYC?
-To comply with AML laws, prevent fraud, and enable fiat integration with banks.
+To comply with AML laws, prevent illegal deception, and enable fiat integration with banks.

 Which exchange has the strictest KYC?
 Gemini and Coinbase generally have the toughest requirements, especially for U.S. customers.